stevenelson35/stevenelson35.github.io/_posts/2021-07-26-wildflower.md

 ---
 Driving from Keokuk to St. Paul with a stop in Des Moines completed the final day of our three day trek from Oviedo to the Twin Cities.

-Linda enjoyed being reminded that Iowa isn't always the cold gray state that she remembers, and was elated to see the county highways lined by wildflowers and o have a chance to see varieties of plants and wildlife that are rare (if present at all) in Florida, like the red winged blackbird.
+Linda enjoyed being reminded that Iowa isn't always the cold gray state that she remembers, and was elated to see the county highways lined by wildflowers and to have a chance to see varieties of plants and wildlife that are rare (if present at all) in Florida, like the red winged blackbird.

 ![20210726_092307.jpg]({{site.baseurl}}/assets/media/20210726_092307.jpg)
 ![20210726_204302.jpg]({{site.baseurl}}/assets/media/20210726_204302.jpg)